JSDoc/TSDoc conventions for @fuzdev packages.

 // internally by `computeDependents` from forward edges of the owned set.

-}Document props inline in the $props() type annotation:
+}Document props inline in the $props() type annotation.
+For obvious props

 <script lang="ts">